 What makes the Sherlock MIS unique is that all microbes are analyzed using the same procedure, with no offline tests, gram stains or biochemical cards required.
-The system is FDA 21CFR Part 11 compliant and validation packages are available for Bio/Pharma QC customers.
+The system is U.S. FDA 21CFR Part 11 compliant and IQ/OQ packages are available to aid with system validation.

 - Inexpensive per sample cost.